 Gesa Power House Theatre will host the Washington Premiere of the 2017 independent film “A Very Sordid Wedding” on Friday, September 25 at 7:00 p.m.
 Two of the filmmakers, Del Shores (writer/director) and Emerson Collins (producer/actor) will be in attendance.
+A portion of every ticket sale will be donated to the Triple Point program (details below).

 “A Very Sordid Wedding” (2017) is a direct sequel to “Sordid Lives” (2000) and takes place seventeen years later in the same small Texas community with many of the same memorable characters.
 Sissy Hickey is reading the Bible, cover to cover, trying to make some kind of sense out of what it really says about gay people.
 Her niece Latrelle Williamson has divorced her husband Wilson who has taken up with a hot young gold digger.
 Latrelle’s now out and proud gay son Ty is on his way back to town with his black man and news of their own.
 Her sister LaVonda is still cussin’ and drankin’ and is being blackmailed to sit with the sick and afflicted.
 LaVonda’s best friend Noleta meets a hot younger man while visiting her awful mama in the hospital.
 G.W., sporting new fiberglass legs, but is still feeling guilty and mourning Peggy.
 Nearly incoherent barfly Juanita is now obsessed with the royal family while Wardell and Odell still bicker at the bar.
 Tammy Wynette champion Brother Boy is working at a tragic little gay bar, having added Loretta and Dolly to his new medley act “We Three Queens of Oper-y Are” until a chance meeting with a dangerous criminal forces him out on the run.
 Again.